yaoyi92/autoplex/docs/user/flows/flows.md

 a problem with your data in case the MLIP fit quality does not turn out as expected.

-At the end of each workflow run, `autoplex` also provides you with the benchmark plots for the phonon bandstructure comparison between the ML-based (self) and the DFT-based (other) result,
+At the end of each workflow run, `autoplex` also provides you with the benchmark plots for the phonon bandstructure comparison between the ML-based (here GAP) and the DFT-based result.
 ![autoplex default](../../_static/LiCl_band_comparison.png)